 A tuition refund is calculated based on the week of the semester and upon submission of a Withdrawal form or a Program Modification form to the Registration Office.
-If a student drops courses (units) or withdraws from Phillips during the first three (3) weeks of a course, a 100% tuition refund will be given.
-During the fourth (4th) week or a course, a 50% tuition refund will be given.
-After the fourth (4th) week, no tuition refund is given.
+If a student drops classes (units) or withdraws from Phillips during the first three (3) weeks of the semester, a 100% tuition refund will be given.
+During the fourth (4^{th}) week, a 50% tuition refund will be given.
+After the fourth (4^{th}) week, no tuition refund is given.

-15.3 Fees are non-refundable.
+15.3 The fees are non-refundable.